HillsBills/train/README.md

-this is an uncleaned python project. it uses csv module, different files, and builds an attendance program. the main functionality is managing employees, updating time attendances and creating different attendance reports
+this is an uncleaned python project. it uses csv module, different files, and builds an attendance program. the main functionality is managing employees, updating time attendances and creating different attendance reports this is a conflict on a different line